fly2abhishek/cs-study/session-01/slides.md

   });
 }
 ```
-This function runs in O(n) time (or "linear time"), where nn is the number of items in the array.
+This function runs in $O(n)$ time (or "linear time"), where nn is the number of items in the array.
 If the array has 10 items, we have to print 10 times.
 If it has 1,000 items, we have to print 1,000 times.

 ```